mugabiBenjamin/CarParking/README.md

    java -cp bin Main
    ```

-_The GUI should launch, allowing you to manage parking slots._
-_The `data/parking_lot.txt` file is created automatically if it doesn't exist._
+The GUI should launches.
+The `data/parking_lot.txt` file is created automatically if it doesn't exist.

 ## Usage